CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 ===============

 Our next step is to transform the subsection of the tile to a different projection.
-The of the points in the subsection are located on a grid 1/1200th of a degree apart.
+Currently the location of the points in the subsection are located on a grid 1/1200th of a degree apart.
 While degrees of latitude are always ~110Km in size, resulting in ~92.5M resolution, degrees of longitude decrease in size, from ~111Km at the equator to 0Km at the poles.
-A different scale exists between the latitude & longitude axis and a longitude scale that depends on the latitude.
-This effect can be seen in the image below, with the lines of longitude and latitude forming trapezoidal shapes.
+A deferent scale exists between the latitude & longitude axis, as well as a longitude scale that depends on the latitude.
+This effect can clearly be seen in the image below, with the lines of longitude and latitude forming trapezoidal shapes.

 ![_config.yml]({{ site.baseurl }}/images/1_Globe.png)

-A solution is to project that points so that there is a consistent and equal scale in the X/Y plane.
+A solution is to project that points so that there is a consistant and equal scale in the X/Y plane.
 One choice is to use a family of projections called [Universal Transverse Mercator](http://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system).
 Each UTM projection can map points from longitude & latitude to X & Y coordinates in meters.
 The UTM projection is useful because it locally preserves both shapes and distances, over a distances of up to several hundred kilometres.

-The tradeoff is that severalcan different UTM projections are required for different points on earth, 120 to be precise.
+The tradeoff is that a number of different UTM projections are required for different points on earth, 120 to be precise.
 Fortunately it is relatively trivial to work out the required projection based on the longitude and latitude.
 Almost every conceivable projection has been assigned a code by the European Petroleum Survey Group (EPSG).
-This EPSG code can be used to unambiguously specify the projection being used.
-With UTM, each code starts with either 327 or 326, depending on the hemisphere of the projection.
+This EPSG code can be used to quickly and unambiguously specify the projection being used, and in the case of UTM, each code starts with either 327 or 326, depending on the hemisphere of the projection.

 {% highlight python %}
 utmZone = int((math.floor((lon + 180)/6) % 60) + 1)